xbrowsersync/api/README.md

 # Upgrading from an earlier version

+If there has been any changes to `config/config.json` since the version you are running, it is recommended to save your config file elsewhere then undo any changes before getting latest files from the repo and installing updated dependencies:

+    $ git checkout -- config/config.json
+    $ git pull
+    $ npm install --unsafe-perm

+You can then manually change config settings back to their previous values as required.

-If you are curently running v1.0.3 (or earlier) of the xBrowserSync API, you will need to export existing syncs and delete the xBrowserSync database before upgrading.
+In addition, if you are curently running v1.0.3 (or earlier) of the xBrowserSync API, you will need to export existing syncs and delete the xBrowserSync database before upgrading.

 To export existing syncs, run the following command: